SakRoi/ArduinoButtonClock/README.md

 # ArduinoButtonClock
+### Description
-An Arduino second clock that works using interrupts.
-Current version works with two buttons, but can be modified to work with one or no buttons at all.
+An Arduino stopwatch that works using interrupts.
+Current version works with two buttons, but the code can be easilly modified to work with one button.

+### Prerequisites
+-Arduino Uno or any other microcontroller that uses ATmega328P (or similiar enough for the interupts to work) -<a href="https://www.arduino.cc/en/software">Arduino IDE</a>
+-two buttons
+-two 10k ohm resistors
+-jump wires

+###